Safety and screening

 GenesisCare offers a private transport service available to patients when required, depending on treatment.
 Our COVID-19 screening measures are also in place across our private transport service to maintain safety during their journey to and from our centre.

-Any patient with positive PCR swab test results will be required to isolate for a minimum of 7 days.
-During this time the GenesisCare Chief Medical Officer will discuss options with their consultant, including carrying out a virtual MDT to determine best course of treatment.
+Any patient with positive PCR swab test results will be required to isolate for 10 days.
+During this time the GenesisCare teams will discuss options with their consultant to determine the best course of treatment.
+Testing will then resume on your next scheduled visit to the centre.